If you are sick with COVID-19 or think you might have COVID-19, please call ahead before visiting your doctor and keep track of your symptoms.

 - CCHP will waive all member out-of-pocket costs for COVID-19 diagnostic testing-related items and services provided during a medical visit through December 31, 2021.
 For example, CCHP will pay for urgent care visits, emergency room visits, and in-person or telehealth visits that result in an order for a COVID-19 test.

 - When approved vaccines become available, CCHP will cover all of the member out-of-pocket costs for the COVID-19 vaccine and its administration through December 31, 2021.
-As of December 2020, information regarding vaccine access and availability are emerging.
-CCHP will provide continual updates.

 For the latest details, please keep track of the updates on this page, or contact Member Services (1-888-775-7888 or email@example.com).